-1. PURPOSE OF THE REPORT
+PURPOSE OF THE REPORT

 1.1 The Council is required to approve a Treasury Management Strategy before the start of each financial year.
-It is also required to determine a range of Prudential Indicators and a policy for a "prudent" level of Minimum Revenue Provision for repayment of debt, both of which should be consistent with the Council's Medium Term Financial Strategy.
+It must also set Treasury and Prudential Indicators, and a policy for a "prudent" level of Minimum Revenue Provision for repayment of debt, consistent with the Council's Medium Term Financial Strategy.